-The GI system houses the enteric nervous system (ENS), which is a collection of neurons and glial cells that’s sometimes called the “small brain” of the gut.
+The GI system houses the enteric nervous system (ENS), a collection of neurons and glial cells that's sometimes called the "small brain" of the gut.
 It consists of nerve networks that run from your esophagus to your anus and connect directly into the entire digestive system.
-“It’s a very complex and only partially understood network,” says Dr. Poppers.
-The ENS regulates the secretion of a variety of hormones and is involved in the functioning and perception of pain and discomfort in the GI tract.
+"It's a very complex and only partially understood network," says Dr. Poppers.
+The ENS regulates the secretion of various hormones and is involved in the functioning and perception of pain and discomfort in the GI tract.

-This “gut-brain axis” is bidirectional, meaning the gut sends signals to the brain and the brain sends signals to the gut.
-Irritation in the gastrointestinal system sends signals to the brain via the central nervous system (CNS) that triggers mood changes, while mood changes send signals from the brain to the gut.
-“There’s a tremendous interaction between gut health, stress, and emotional health, and the arrow is bidirectional,” says Dr. Poppers.
+This "gut-brain axis" is bidirectional, meaning the gut sends signals to the brain, and the brain sends signals to the gut.
+Irritation in the gastrointestinal system sends signals to the brain via the central nervous system (CNS) that trigger mood changes, while mood signals from the brain to the gut.
+"There's a tremendous interaction between gut health, stress, and emotional health, and the arrow is bidirectional," says Dr. Poppers.

 When you're stressed, this gut-brain axis carries high-alert stress signals from the brain to the gut.
 "There's a direct correlation on the GI tract as part of visceral response to stress," says Christine Lee, MD, a gastroenterologist at Cleveland Clinic.
 Your brain releases the stress hormones corticotropin-releasing factor (CRF), cortisol, adrenalin, and norepinephrine, and the GI tract has loads of receptors for these hormones.
 "If you're faced with a very hungry bear, that's not the time body wants to focus on digesting," says Dr. Lee.
 The hormone CRF slows things down in the upper GI tract (resulting in constipation) and speeds things up in the lower GI tract (resulting in diarrhea).